UserArham/Geometry-Arrow-2/README.md

 The game features 6 levels with increasing difficulty.
 Each level combines both Arrow and Wheel gameplay segments, offering variety and challenge.

 Unlock achievements as you progress and show off your skills!
+Choose one of the 6 levels in the menu and start the game by clicking it with the left mouse button, the SPACEBAR or your finger.
+PC controls: ─ LEFT MOUSE BUTTON or SPACEBAR ─ arrow movement; ─ ESCAPE ─ exit the level.
+MOBILE controls: ─ TOUCHING THE SCREEN ─ movement of the arrow.